vigneshv92/Computer-Vision/Notes/Image_Representation_And_Classification.md

 <img src="/Visual Representations/CV_Pipeline_007.png" align="center"/></p>

-Pink (bike) and blue (car) dots on a similar size-color graph.
-This time, the blue dots are collected in the top right quadrant of the graph, indicating that cars come in a more limited color palette.
+<div align="center"><b>Pink (bike) and blue (car) dots on a similar size-color graph.
+This time, the blue dots are collected in the top right quadrant of the graph, indicating that cars come in a more limited color palette.</b></div>

 <img src="/Visual Representations/CV_Pipeline_008.png" align="center"/></p>